AnderEnder/aws-mfa-session/README.md

   -r, --region <REGION>
           AWS region.
 AWS_REGION is used if not defined -c, --code <CODE>
-          MFA code from MFA resource
-  -a, --arn <ARN>
+          MFA code from MFA resource (if not provided, you'll be prompted interactively) -a, --arn <ARN>
           MFA device ARN from user profile.
 It could be detected automatically -d, --duration <DURATION>